josepainumkal/PRMS_Adaptor/README.rst

     -data : input file
     -epsg : EPSG code of the dataset used for the projection -hru_cells : resolution values of the dataset

+Run the file controlToNetcdf.py using the command

+python controlToNetcdf.py LC.control